 The amazing work of the Amigos charity in Uganda and how your TESOL course fees help

 I have heard it said that the UK is charity-fatigued.
-After Live Aid, Comic Relief and Children in Need, we are all a bit immune.
 Some would say we’re even cynical and in these more desperate economic times, that charitable causes are off simply our radar.

 I doubt this is true but I think if we have a heart to do something, it can be difficult to judge which charity to support.
 Which ones will administer our money most wisely?